kagsteiner/RPGMaker_AICharacter/README.md

 - Every NPC can have their own personality and background story that will affect their behavior.
 - Let an NPC roam on its own, minding its own business and interacting with the player and environment as it wishes.
 - Let an NPC pursue a goal, and react on whether it (believes it) has reached the goal, decided it failed, or wants to continue.
-- Let an NPC give the player an item (if the LLM decides it wants to).
+- Let an NPC trade items with the player (or other NPCs).
+NPCs can get items with a command, they can give them to the player, the player can give items to them.
 - NPCs that want to go to a certain coordinate automatically do thiw by finding the shortest path there.
 - Decide what LLM you want to use, how dialogs should look like and how they should be positioned.
 - The commands tell the LLM the location of Player and all Events including its own.